turnerbenjamin/pl-400-revision-notes/3_create_a_technical_design_10-15/2_design_solution_components.md

 create a new contact.
 A pattern we might use here would be:

 - External application adds a message to a service bus queue
-- An Azure function listens for a message and use the .Net sdk to perform the operation using managed identities for authentication to remove need for secrets
+- An Azure function listens for a message and use the .Net SDK to perform the operation using managed identities for authentication to remove need for secrets

-The related service principle we need the appropriate permissions in Dataverse.
+The related service principle will need the appropriate permissions in Dataverse.

 We may also want to implement a plugin to validate the contacts created and alternate keys to help prevent duplicates.